When I walked around Karasuma area, I felt like eating something.

 Though I intended to eat ramen before I got to there, I searched for much about this shop while waiting.

-And I found SUGARI’s outstanding food is “motsu tukemen”.
+And I found SUGARI’s specialty is “motsu tukemen”.

 Motsu tsukemen is tsukemen with simmered pork giblet.

 And photos on the internet looked so tasty.
-So, I bought a ticket of 1.5 portion of motsu tsukemen with ajitama (1,000 yen)
+So, I bought a ticket of 1.5 portion of motsu tsukemen (もつつけめん1,000 yen) with ajitama (味玉, 100 yen)

 *Minimum portion of tsukemen is 1.5.

-When I handed my ticket, the man asked me about my noodles.
+When I handed my ticket to the staff, he asked me about my noodles.

 They have two types of noodles.
 Normal one and Yuzu noodles.